aadle/gaussian-process-kan/README.md

 unlike MLPs, do not have learnable weights but instead possess learnable activation functions parameterized as univariate splines[1].
-In this work, we change the activation functions from splines to Gaussian Processes (GP), allowing the KAN model to also model with uncertainty.
+In this work, we change the activation functions from splines to Gaussian Processes (GP), allowing the KAN to also model with uncertainty of its predictions.

 ## Usage